-While generally speaking a short domain name is best, there are some exceptions to this guideline you should bear in mind.
+While generally speaking a short domain name is best, there are some exceptions to this guideline to bear in mind.

 The "short is good" mantra is true to a degree, but registration of a short address needs to be a decision based on a more holistic approach.

-For instance, consider these two examples of web addresses left of the dot.
+For example, consider these two examples of web addresses left of the dot.

 The purpleflombles example has double the characters of 8xuz-zy; but it would be reasonable to conclude the purpleflombles name would be easier to remember and relay - and that is a key point to consider when choosing domain names.
 It's not just the fact the 8xuz-zy isn't really pronounceable, but also that it has a hyphen and a number in it.

 Good, short web addresses are becoming very hard to find in .COM; but you may have better luck trying to find and register .com.au domain names of a reasonably short length that are still available.

 If you can't find a suitable short domain name - don't panic.
 There's nothing wrong with longer domain names either, but some of the basic rules apply